 Sport and mouth guards

 A child should wear a mouth guard when playing sport to protect their teeth and gums.
-If a tooth is damaged or lost, see a dental professional straight away.
+If a tooth is damaged or lost, see an oral health professional straight away.
 If a grown up tooth is knocked out, put it back into the socket if you can.
 If you can’t, keep the tooth moist by putting it into the child’s mouth next to their cheek or in a cup of milk.
-Take the tooth and the child to your dentist as quickly as possible – the dentist may be able to save your child’s tooth.
+Take the tooth and the child to your oral health professional as quickly as possible – they may be able to save your child’s tooth.

 If possible, exclusively breastfeed your baby until they are ready for and need extra food – this will be at around six months of age.
 When your baby is ready, introduce them to appropriate complementary foods and continue to breastfeed until they are at least one year of age.